 In actual fact, multiple light sources would cause each object to cast multiple shadows, as occurs with the players in a football or baseball match played at night.
 But in the photographs taken on the Moon each object casts only one shadow.

-Sibrel is correct in stating that in sunlight shadows run parallel to each other, but he seems to have forgotten about perspective, which causes shadows that are actually parallel to appear to converge if viewed or photographed from most angles.
+Sibrel is correct in stating that in sunlight shadows run parallel to each other, but he seems to have forgotten about perspective, which causes the directions of shadows that are actually parallel to appear to intersect if viewed or photographed from most angles.
 It’s a basic optical principle that occurs on Earth as well: parallel objects, such as railroad tracks, appear to converge in the distance, but they don’t actually become closer or intersect.
 That would make it rather hard for trains to work.

 This perspective effect is really easy to demonstrate in real life.
 The photo below shows shadows cast at sunset by trees and by my very patient wife Elena.
 The sun is on the right.
 From this angle, the shadows look essentially parallel, as indeed they were when I took this picture.

 Figure 5.6-3.
 My wife Elena patiently stands in for a lunar astronaut.
 Credit: PA.

-But if the same scene is photographed a few seconds later from a different angle, as in the photo below, those very same shadows suddenly appear to converge.
+But if the same scene is photographed a few seconds later from a different angle, as in the photo below, the directions of those very same shadows suddenly appear to intersect, converging away from the viewer.
 However, it’s just an optical illusion caused by perspective.
 The shadows haven’t actually moved.

 Figure 5.6-4.
 The same shadows as in the previous photograph, taken from a different angle, now appear to converge.
 Credit: PA.